synchrony10/sota-onboarding/README.md

 # sota-onboarding
-state of the art detection and onboarding
+state of the art detection and onboarding using. native scripting including nodejs, pure javascripting, HTML5, python and flask.